Red Carpet, Calgary

+History

+The Calgary Village Trailer Park located inside of Red Carpet originally went by the name of 'Penbrooke Heritage Estates', but was renamed.

 Demographics

 In the City of Calgary's 2021 municipal census, Red Carpet had a population of living in dwellings With a land area of 0.6 km2, it had a population density of in 2021.

 Residents in this community had a median household income of $59,200 in 2021, and 17% of Red Carpet residents were low-income.
 As of 2021, 23% of the residents were immigrants.
 A proportion of 27.5% of the buildings were condominiums or apartments, with the remainder (72.5%) being mobile homes, and 32% of the housing was used for renting.
 30% of Red Carpet residents spent 30%+ of their income on housing, compared to the Calgary average of 23%.